servo/osmesa-src/mesa-src/src/gallium/docs/source/tgsi.rst

 .. opcode:: SAMPLE_POS

+  Query the position of a sample in the given resource or render target when per-sample fragment shading is in effect.

+  Syntax: ``SAMPLE_POS dst, source, sample_index``

-  Query the position of a given sample.  dst receives float4 (x, y, 0, 0) indicated where the sample is located.
-If the resource is not a multi-sample resource and not a render target, the result is 0.
+  dst receives float4 (x, y, undef, undef) indicated where the sample is located.
+Sample locations are in the range [0, 1] where 0.5 is the center of the fragment.

+  source is either a sampler view (to indicate a shader resource) or temp register (to indicate the render target).
+The source register may have an optional swizzle to apply to the returned result

+  sample_index is an integer scalar indicating which sample position is to be queried.

+  If per-sample shading is not in effect or the source resource or render target is not multisampled, the result is (0.5, 0.5, undef, undef).

+  NOTE: no driver has implemented this opcode yet (and no state tracker emits it).
+This information is subject to change.

 .. opcode:: SAMPLE_INFO

+  Query the number of samples in a multisampled resource or render target.

+  Syntax: ``SAMPLE_INFO dst, source``

-  dst receives number of samples in x.
-If the resource is not a multi-sample resource and not a render target, the result is 0.
+  dst receives int4 (n, 0, 0, 0) where n is the number of samples in a resource or the render target.

+  source is either a sampler view (to indicate a shader resource) or temp register (to indicate the render target).
+The source register may have an optional swizzle to apply to the returned result

+  If per-sample shading is not in effect or the source resource or render target is not multisampled, the result is (1, 0, 0, 0).

+  NOTE: no driver has implemented this opcode yet (and no state tracker emits it).
+This information is subject to change.

+.. opcode:: LOD - level of detail

+   Same syntax as the SAMPLE opcode but instead of performing an actual texture lookup/filter, return the computed LOD information that the texture pipe would use to access the texture.
+The Y component contains the computed LOD lambda_prime.
+The X component contains the LOD that will be accessed, based on min/max lod's and mipmap filters.
+   The Z and W components are set to 0.

+   Syntax: ``LOD dst, address, sampler_view, sampler``

 .. _resourceopcodes: